Bpless/shellstream/README.md

 # To Run

-To run StreamShell, you will need to receive an API Token from http://obscure-wave-3305.herokuapp.com/.
-To retrieve a token, first sign up for the service (it's free) and then head to this page http://obscure-wave-3305.herokuapp.com/how/it/works/cli/.
+To run StreamShell, you will need to receive an API Token from [coming soon].
+To retrieve a token, first sign up for the service (it's free) and then head to this page [coming soon].

 Add this token to your `.bash_profile`: